📋 Compliance & Permits Guide

 Permit & Compliance FAQs

-Do I need a permit for basic pest control in Sanford?
+Do I need a permit to spray for pests in my own Sanford home?

-How do I know if my pest pro is licensed?
+How do I check if a pest control company in Sanford is properly licensed?

 Avoid costly fines and rework.
 Connect with Sanford professionals who handle all permitting and inspections for you.